SALMAN-MAREDIA/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01 – Caesar Cipher

-🔐 A simple encryption/decryption tool using the Caesar Cipher algorithm.
+🔐 A simple Caesar Cipher encryption and decryption tool using Python.

 ## Features
-- Encrypt and decrypt text
-- User input for message and shift key
+- User inputs a message and shift key
+- Encrypts and decrypts text
+- Easy-to-understand logic using loops

+## Technologies Used
-- Python terminal app
+- Python

+## Domain
-## Domain: Cyber Security
+Cyber Security – Prodigy InfoTech Internship